Table of Contents

 NetBSD comes with a number of commands that deal with audio devices.
 They are:

-audioctl(1) made its appearance in NetBSD 1.3 and is used to manually set some variables regarding audio I/O, like the frequencies for playing and recording.
+audioctl(1) is used to manually set some variables regarding audio I/O, like the frequencies for playing and recording.
 The available parameters can be displayed with the following command:

 audioctl -a | more